vippsas/vipps-report-api/api-guide/settlement.md

 adjusting the balance down to zero.
 ![Funds account illustration](../images/ledger-balance-simple.png)

-The example above may look as follows if the data returned from `GET:https://api.vipps.no/report/v2/ledgers/12345/funds/dates/2022-10-01` is displayed as a table:
+This example may look as follows if the data returned from `GET:https://api.vipps.no/report/v2/ledgers/12345/funds/dates/2022-10-01` is displayed as a table: